Bishop Museum: Falls of Clyde

 From 1968 until September 2008, the Bishop Museum owned the Falls of Clyde, the oldest sail-driven oil tanker, which was moored at the Hawaiʻi Maritime Center.
 In early 2007, the ship was closed to public tours for safety reasons and in order to facilitate repairs to the deteriorating tank, which frequently caused the ship to list (tilt) dramatically.
 Marine experts conducted a thorough inspection of the ship.
 Between 1998 and 2008 the museum incurred more than $2 million in preservation costs.

 The museum threatened to sink the ship by the end of 2008 unless private funds were raised for a perpetual care endowment.
 On September 28, 2008, ownership was transferred to the non-profit group, Friends of Falls of Clyde, which intends to restore the ship.

 In October of that same year, the Bishop Museum was criticized for having raised $600,000 to preserve the ship, and spent only about half that on the ship, and that for sandblasting that was determined to damage the integrity of the vessel.
 The media also pointed out other questionable spending decisions.

+She was ultimately scuttled off Oahu in 2025.